Singtel puts Hill Street site up for sale

 The maximum allowable GFA is 139,084 sq ft.The plots are currently zoned for "utility" use in Urban Redevelopment Authority's Master Plan 2014.

-"The sites are offered for sale based on a 99-year leasehold tenure and the differential premium for change of use and lease top-up premium will apply," property consulting group CBRE said in a news release on Tuesday.
+"The sites are offered for sale based on a 99-year leasehold tenure and the differential premium for change of use and lease top-up premium will apply," property consulting group CBRE said in a statement yesterday.

 The property is being marketed through a public tender that will close on Dec 13.